5 HR Analytics Examples and Real-World Use Cases

 "Employees in many ways are the most important asset that any company has, and you need data to understand how you can help them stay with your company and help them improve.
 Analytics is a great way to drive those discussions with data and help make the future more exciting for employees and better for your clients."

-By using HR analytics across the employee lifecycle, eBay can discover new ways to increase retention like promotions, compensation changes, and career development plans.
+By using HR analytics across the employee lifecycle, eBay can now find new ways to increase retention like promotions, compensation changes, and career development plans.

 2. Providence

-Providence uses HR analytics to improve hiring strategies.
+Providence uses Visier for HR analytics to improve its hiring process.
 In a tight labor market, their team was able to use insights to accurately forecast vacancies and proactively hire the right talent to ensure they have the right people in the right roles at the right time—ultimately saving the company $3 million.

-By centralizing their people and business data, Providence gained powerful, digestible insights that business leaders use to make informed hiring decisions impacting the workforce and the bottom line.
+By reuniting their people and business data, Providence gained powerful, digestible insights that business leaders use to make informed hiring decisions impacting the workforce and the bottom line.

 3. Protective Life

-Protective Life uses HR analytics to predict employee turnover to slow resignations, measure DE&I progress, and engage business leaders beyond HR.
-Matthew Hamilton, VP of People Analytics & HRIS, shares,
+Protective Life uses Visier to predict employee turnover to slow resignations, measure DE&I progress, and engage business leaders beyond HR.
+Matthew Hamilton, VP of People Analytics & HRIS, shares:

 "Getting data out into the hands of leaders and democratizing data is really important.
 A lot of change happens at the frontline or mid-level manager level.
 So it's really important to get the relevant insights into their hands so they can use the data and ultimately pull those levers of change to improve the employee experience, diversity, talent, and acquisition."